aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/go/footer/text/_index.md

 ---
-title: Add Text to Footer of PDFs via Cloud Go SDK
+title: Add Text to Footers of PDFs via Cloud Go SDK
 url: go/footer/text/
-description: Insert Text to the Footers in PDFs using Go with Aspose.PDF Cloud SDK.
+description: Insert Text to the Footers of PDF documents using Go with Aspose.PDF Cloud SDK.
+Automating report formatting.
 lastmod: "2025-05-20"
 ---